Contents

 To make code formatting simpler for the contributors, Catch2 provides

-its own config for clang-format
+its own config for clang-format.
+However, because it is

 currently impossible to replicate existing Catch2’s formatting in